 Photographs of her wax effigy and Coronation Chair can be purchased from Westminster Abbey Library.

-The Abbey Museum is now closed but the effigies and chair will be on display in the new Jubilee Galleries, due to open 2018.
+The wax effigies and Mary's chair will be on display in the new Jubilee Galleries, due to open mid 2018.

 William and Mary by H. & B. van der Zee, 1973

 The funeral effigies of Westminster Abbey edited by A.Harvey & R.Mortimer, revised 2003